sfu-discourse-lab/SOCC/README.md

 ## SFU constructiveness and toxicity corpus

+We annotated a subset of SOCC for constructiveness and toxicity.
+The annotated corpus is organized as a CSV and contains 1,045 annotated comments in responses to 10 different articles covering a variety of subjects: technology, immigration, terrorism, politics, budget, social issues, religion, property, and refugees.
+For half of the articles, we included only top-level comments.
+For the other half, we included both top-level comments and responses.
+We used CrowdFlower (https://www.crowdflower.com/) as our crowdsourcing annotation platform and annotated the comments for constructiveness.
+We asked the annotators to first read the articles, and then to tell us whether the displayed comment was constructive or not.

+For toxicity, we asked annotators a multiple-choice question, *How toxic is the comment?* Four answers were possible:

+  - Very toxic
+  - Toxic
+  - Mildly toxic
+  - Not toxic

+More information on the annotation, and the instructions to annotators, is available in the CrowdFlower_instructions file.

+## SFU_constructiveness_toxicity_corpus.csv

 <b>article_id</b><br>
 A unique identifier for the article.
 This identifier can be used to link the comment to the appropriate article from gnm_articles.csv in the raw corpus.